jrcichra/rpi-zfs-root/README.md

 That's it!
 Feel free to do whatever you want with this Pi!
 It's a working Linux system with ZFS storage underneath.

+I personally like turning on snapshot visibility with `zpool set listsnapshots=on rastank`.

 If this article helped you, please leave a comment in the open issue and let me know!
 I'd love to hear your use cases/feedback.